builtforme/swatchjs/README.md

 values for all parameters.
 As expected it, it validates that all required arguments are present, and that no unknown argument was passed.

-Note that by default, args defined in the API schema should be `snake_case`, while the matching args in the handler function should be `camelCase`.
-See above for how to override this default mapping behavior with `options.argNameMapFn`.

 For example:

 ```javascript